 • Preheat oven to 400° F with a rack in the lower third of the oven.

-• Make the pie crust: Place the flour, granulated sugar and salt in the bowl of a food processor fitted with the steel blade.
-(Alternatively, the pie dough can be mixed by hand in a bowl using a pastry cutter.)
+• Place the flour, granulated sugar and salt in the bowl of a food processor fitted with the steel blade.
+(Alternatively, the pie dough can be made by hand in a bowl using a pastry cutter.)
 Pulse a few times to combine.

-• Turn the dough out onto a lightly floured work surface and cut it in half.
+• Turn the dough out onto a lightly floured work surface and bring it together into a ball; cut it in half.
 Form each half into a round disk.
-Refrigerate one disk.
+Refrigerate one dough disk.

-• Use a rolling pin to roll the second dough disk out into a circle that is 12 inches in diameter.
-Turn the dough a quarter turn with each roll as you roll it out.
-Place dough circle into a 9x2-inch pie dish.
+• Roll out bottom pie crust: On a floured work surface, use a rolling pin to roll the other dough disk out into a circle that is 12 inches in diameter, turning the dough a quarter turn with each roll as you roll it out.
+Place dough circle into a 9×2-inch deep dish pie dish.
 (Gently wrap dough around the rolling pin to transfer it.)
-Gently smooth the dough out into the pie dish, but do not press it down firmly into the dish as this can cause the crust to stick.
-Place in the refrigerator while you prepare the pie filling.
+Gently smooth the dough out into the pie dish, but do not press it down firmly into the dish as this can cause the crust to stick to the dish.

-• Roll out the top pie crust: Place the second dough disk onto a lightly floured work surface.
+• Roll out the top pie crust: Place the second dough disk onto a floured work surface.
 Roll it out into a 12-inch diameter circle.
-Use a sharp knife, pizza cutter or pastry wheel to cut the dough circle into ½-inch strips.
+To make a lattice top crust, use a sharp knife, pizza cutter or pastry wheel to cut the dough circle into ½-inch strips.
 Using every other strip from the circle, arrange half of the dough strips going one direction across the top of the pie, leaving a little bit of space in between each strip.
 Weave the other half of the dough strips through the first set, over and under, pulling back the first set of strips as needed to weave.
 (As an alternative to the lattice crust, you can place the whole dough round on top of the pie.
 Cut a few slits in the center to allow steam to escape.)

-• Bake pie at 400° F for 15 minutes, then reduce the oven temperature to 350° F and continue baking for 40-45 more minutes, until the filling is bubbly and crust is light golden brown.
-Begin checking on the pie at 30 minutes and cover crust edges with pieces of foil as needed to prevent over-browning (you may use pie crust shields in place of the foil).
+• Bake pie at 400° F for 15 minutes, then reduce the oven temperature to 350° F and continue baking for 45-50 more minutes, until the filling is bubbly and crust is light golden brown.
+Begin checking on the pie at 30 minutes and cover crust edges with a pie crust shield or foil as needed to prevent over-browning.

 Notes